oscarakaelvis/airgeddon_plugins/double_decker/README.md

 # WPA3‑SAE Double Decker Attack Plugin for airgeddon

-This airgeddon plugin performs a **WPA3‑SAE Double Decker denial‑of‑service attack** – the most powerful technique described in the paper *“WPA3: A New Denial‑of‑Service Attack Vector”*.
+This airgeddon plugin performs a **WPA3‑SAE Double Decker denial‑of‑service attack** – the most powerful technique described in the paper *“[How is your Wi-Fi connection today?
+DoS attacks on WPA3-SAE](https://doi.org/10.1016/j.jisa.2021.103058)”*.
 It combines the **Omnivore** and **Muted** attack modes to overload the target router’s memory and CPU **before and after its anti‑DoS defense activates**, maximizing stress.

 > **“Double Decker”** – Combines omnivore & muted for maximum stress.